From the youngest artist to ever debut at number one to Olivier award-winning actor, Billie Piper really has done it all.

 Billie Piper became a household name after two years playing the nation's favourite companion in the hit relaunch of 'Doctor Who' and has since established herself as one of the world's most critically acclaimed and awarded actors.

-This year, Billie heads behind the camera to focus on writing and directing, but one thing's for sure, at just 36, she has already packed more into her career than most people do in a lifetime and there's no sign of her stopping any time soon.
+But one thing's for sure, at just 37, she has already packed more into her career than most people do in a lifetime and there's no sign of her stopping any time soon.